Busting Racism (January 2022)

 Disability in the Camps (September 2021)

-My presentation for the Tadaima 2021 annual pilgrimage about Japanese American disability history and the lives of disabled people in the incarceration camps
+My presentation for the Tadaima 2021 annual pilgrimage about Japanese American disability history and the lives of disabled people in the incarceration camps.
+Here is a link to the main Tadaima 2021 program.

 My poster presented at the 2021 Asian American Studies (AAAS) conference about Okinawan and Ainu (indigenous Japanese populations in the south and north), Native Hawaiian, American, and Alaskan and Japanese Americans who intermarried within these communities